(Join John B. Judis and Richard Just at 1 p.m. on January 20 for a livestream discussion about the Republicans’ return.)

 After the 1938 election, the conservative coalition also won support for a special committee, chaired by rural Virginia Representative Howard W. Smith, to investigate labor and the National Labor Relations Board (NLRB), which had been created in 1935 to oversee union elections.
 Along with the Dies committee, the Smith committee heard testimony linking revolutionaries and communists to the NLRB.
 Smith ultimately succeeded in forcing Roosevelt to reorganize the board and to replace several members that the committee had targeted.

-If the conservative coalition’s aims and tactics sound awfully familiar to us now, that’s because the conservative coalition of the 1930s was the Republican Party of today.
+coalition’s aims and tactics sound awfully familiar to us now, that’s because the conservative coalition of the 1930s was the Republican Party of today.
 Like the contemporary GOP, it described the threat from liberalism in alien terms—as the product of communism or fascism that had been imported from Europe; it was obsessed with strict fealty to an anachronistic reading of the Constitution; it wielded Congress’s investigatory power in order to frustrate the administration; it simultaneously advocated balanced budgets and tax cuts (then, as now, a maddeningly illogical position); and it used an economic downturn to argue against government spending, even though that downturn was caused by Roosevelt’s decision to cut spending, not his New Deal programs.

 But there was one crucial difference between the conservative coalition and contemporary Republicans: The former was not a political party, and this imposed limits on what it could do.
 It had to operate informally on specific issues rather than in pursuit of general, shared objectives.
 Before the 1938 election, Democrats were wary of being identified with Republicans, whom the public still blamed for the Depression.
 After the election, Republicans, hoping to rebound, didn’t want to be subordinate to Democrats.
 Even conservative Democrats were reluctant to focus their attacks on Roosevelt; and Republicans were not always ready to embrace the Southern Democrats’ racial agenda—or their use of the filibuster.
 And so, the coalition limited itself to using the Rules Committee to tie up New Deal legislation.